 The town of Malaga is the main city in Andalucia and the gateway to the Costa del Sol, with its huge international airport and extensive train and bus connections.
 It has a surprisingly rich cultural history and is one of the oldest cities in Europe.
 It has an amazing, well preserved Alcazaba and roman Amphitheatre, which are well worth a visit.

 Fun fact – Malaga is the birth place of Picasso and Antonio Banderas!

 The nearby Marbella is well-known for attracting the rich and famous to its high-end Puerto Banus.
 A fabulous marina filled with luxury speed boats and yacht’s.
 The harbour is lined with exclusive restaurants, bars, nightclubs and designer shops.
 Marbella also has a cute old town with narrow cobbled streets lined with orange trees.
 Here you can find flower filled balconies overlooking nice traditional restaurants serving great tapas and seafood.

 Further inland you’ll find the town of Ronda.
 A very picturesque town perched up high atop a deep gorge.
 Its a dramatic sight and well worth the journey to see it with your own eyes.
 The stone bridge across the gorge is stunning and the old town hides lots of Moorish architecture to explore.

 The traditional Andalusian hillside town of Mijas is a pueblo maze of whitewashed buildings.
 Day tourists visit for a glimpse of this beautiful place and to enjoy the panoramic views.
 Stopping for lunch or drinks, a donkey ride, or to buy local handmade crafts.
 It’s easy to think you have stepped back in time, it’s so quiet and relaxed here.

-You might also be interested Seeking the Spanish Sun’s guides to…
+You might also be interested in these Spain travel guides by Seeking the Spanish Sun…